tokkonopapa/WordPress-IP-Geo-Block/_posts/article/2015-10-24-exposure-of-wp-config-php.md

 First and foremost, we should consider to make the **Path** transformed from
 <span class="label label-danger">PD</span> and
 <span class="label label-warning">N/A</span> to
 <span class="label label-success">WP</span>.
-If those plugins and themes have
+If those plugins and themes would
-a chance to load WordPres core before they were excuted, [IP Geo Block][IP-Geo-Block] can block the attacks.
+load WordPres core before they were excuted, [IP Geo Block][IP-Geo-Block] can have a chance to block the attacks.

-To achieve this, those plugins and themes should load the `wp-load.php`.
-To do this, please consider to put the following directives into the `.htaccess` in your plugins directory for example :
+So we should force those plugins and themes to load the `wp-load.php`.
+To achieve this, we can configure our `.htaccess` in the plugins directory to rewrite the request using following directives :

 {% highlight text %}
 # BEGIN IP Geo Block